shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Scraps - Ersatzica Wolf Princess.md

 “It was last week.”

 Lemilay’s eyes were wide and she paced in a small circle in the center of the room, rubbing her index fingers on her bald spot.
 “Look, Wryonin, you just have to trust me, ok?”

+“Ersatzica, would you go into Mother’s office,” Lemilay pointed to a building where a wolf stood guard.
+“And retrieve my spyglass for me?”

+“Why don’t you do it yourself?”

+“Ha.
+Because I’ve been barred from entering that building.
+But you haven’t been.”

+“Consider it done.”
+Ersatzica